 You can also grab a boat from here to go deep-sea fishing, whale watching or just to cruise around the Monterey Bay.

-Most of the restaurants on the Monterey Wharf focus on seafood and pasta.
-Many have been in business for years and frequented by both visitors and locals.
-My favorites are the Old Fisherman's Grotto, Grotto Fish Market and Abalonetti Bar & Grill.
+The Monterey Wharf is a haven for crab and pasta lovers, as the restaurants here mainly focus on seafood and Italian cuisine.
+Many have been in business for decades and are frequented by both visitors and locals.
+My favorites are the Old Fisherman's Grotto, Grotto Fish Market, Kokomo's, and Abalonetti Bar & Grill.

-Monterey is one of the best places in the area to go whale watching.
-All year long, whales cruise through this area during migration.
-On these all day tours, you will get the chance to see humpbacks, orcas and blue whales.
-I typically use Princess Monterey Whale Watching or Monterey Bay Whale Watch for my tours.
+From the Monterey Wharf, you can catch a day tour that will take you out on the Pacific Ocean, where you will get the chance to see gray whales, humpbacks, orcas, dolphins, or blue whales, depending on the season.
+I typically choose Discover Whale Watching, Princess Monterey Whale Watching or Monterey Bay Whale Watch for my tours.
 Find additional details on what it's like to go whale watching in the Monterey Bay.

 If you want to be close to the Monterey Wharf, I recommend staying at one of these three highly rated hotels.

-Hotel Pacific: 300 Pacific Street
+Address: 300 Pacific Street

 Portola Hotel & Spa

-Monterey Marriott: 350 Calle Principal
+Address: 350 Calle Principal